v5ma/selfawarenetworks/raynote15.md

 Within this framework, the measurement map M(phi) becomes the final link between deterministic phase evolution and the outcomes we record, making quantum probabilities look inherently random only because we miss the rapid oscillations.
 Different possible odds—1/2, 1/3, 1/6, or nearly infinite—can be explained by how many states the system cycles through per unit of our time.
 When combined with physical speed limits (e.g., speed of light), we avoid truly infinite frequency and gain a rationale for apparent quantum unpredictability.

 This interpretation also suggests a new, potentially testable gravitational aspect: if local time dilation modifies the internal phase update rate, entanglement experiments in regions of different gravitational potential (like the Moon or Jupiter’s moons) might yield measurable deviations from standard predictions.
-In that case, we could be looking at more than an interpretation; we may be at the threshold of a \textbf{physical theory} of quantum gravity.
+In that case, we could be looking at more than an interpretation; we may be at the threshold of a physical theory of quantum gravity.

 The implications for quantum computing are especially exciting.
 Rather than attributing superposition and entanglement solely to intrinsic probabilities, we now imagine them as deterministic, high-frequency cycles.
 Qubits become finely tuned phase systems, and “quantum randomness” is simply the observer’s coarse frame rate compared to the qubit’s rapid internal evolution.